google/googleapis.dart/generated/googleapis/README.md

 #### Poly API - poly v1

-The Poly API provides read access to assets hosted on <a href="https://poly.google.com">poly.google.com</a> to all, and upload access to <a href="https://poly.google.com">poly.google.com</a> for whitelisted accounts.
+The Poly API provides read access to assets hosted on poly.google.com to all, and upload access to poly.google.com for whitelisted accounts.

 Official API documentation: https://developers.google.com/poly/